How do I diagnose high CPU utilization on my EC2 Windows instance when my CPU is not being throttled?

 - Choose View, Show Process Tree to view the parent-child relationship between processes.

 Use Performance Monitor to identify the source of high CPU utilization

-If you're still unable to determine the cause of the high CPU utilization, use Performance Monitor and the Performance Analysis of Logs (PAL) tool.
+If you still can't determine the cause of the high CPU utilization, use Performance Monitor and the Performance Analysis of Logs (PAL) tool (optional).
 Performance Monitor is a built-in Windows tool.

 To use Performance Monitor, follow these steps:

 - Open Performance Monitor, and then expand Data Collector Sets.

 - Open the context (right-click) menu for User Defined, and then choose New, Data Collector Set.

 For Name, enter a name for the new data collector set.

 Choose Create manually (Advanced).

 - For Create data logs, select Performance Counter, and then choose Next.